LANCING MANOR CRICKET CLUB

 CAREER STATS.

-Opening Batsman who in the one full summer of 1961 showed himself to be head and shoulders above the rest of the Batsmen at the Manor.
-Which therefore lead him to bigger things elsewhere.
+Opening Batsman who in the one full summer of 1955 showed himself to be head and shoulders above the rest of the Batsmen at the Manor.
+Duly winning the batting Cup, he therefore decided to move on to bigger things elsewhere, Worthing CC.

 He scored 3 further 50's including an amazing 81no out of 120 all out as the team collected 7 ducks in the innings.